AVERT-System/miniseed-availability/README.md

 Contact
 -------
 Any comments/questions can be directed to:
-* **Conor Bacon** - cbacon [ at ] ldeo.columbia.edu
+* **Conor Bacon** - conor.bacon [ at ] norsar.no

 License
 -------
-This simple tool is shared here "as is", with no license.
-Do with it what you will.
+This package is written and maintained by Conor A. Bacon.
+It is distributed under the GPLv3 License.
+Please see the LICENSE file for a complete description of the rights and freedoms that this provides the user.